WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions: Experiments

 \myparagraph{Comparison to baselines.} We show side-by-side comparisons on two scenes in Figure~\ref{fig:comparison}.
 The top row shows input images, actions~(gravity for duck dropping, force to pull the red boat towards the right) and the text prompt for CogVideoX-I2V~\cite{yang2024cogvideox}, followed by the action-conditioned generated dynamics from our method and the baselines.

 Despite their ability to produce plausible visual quality, video generation methods struggle to adhere to the actions.
-In the duck-dropping-into-water scene, the drag-conditioned model Tora~\citep{zhang2024tora} submerges the duck under the water and then changes its shape after it re-emerges.
+In the duck-dropping-into-water scene, Tora~\citep{zhang2024tora} submerges the duck under the water and then changes its shape after it re-emerges.
 CogVideoX-I2V struggles to generate realistic dynamics for the duck's drop and adds undesirable dynamics by moving the duck to the left.
 Both models also struggle with the boats scene.
 Tora completely alters the scene mid-video, while CogVideoX-I2V fails to generate meaningful dynamics.

 As for the physics-based method, PhysGen~\cite{liu2024physgen} is limited to rigid body simulation in 2D space, making it hard to handle scene with complex materials such as water.
 PhysGaussian~\cite{liu2024physgen} typically requires multiview images and as a result, struggles to produce a reasonable 3D representation with only one input image.
 Also due to the lack of a complete 3D physical state, both physics-based methods fail to properly handle the shading effect in the boats scene and make the reflections move with the boats.
 Our method, in contrast, offers the advantages of both physical simulation and video generation: the physical simulation handles a wide range of materials and ensures the desired dynamics, and the video generation model provides visual realism by successfully synthesizing water waves and bubbles surrounding the duck, as well as the following reflections.

-The qualitative observations are backed by the quantitative results in Table~\ref{tab:quantitative}.
-Compared to both physics-based methods and video models, \model~(ours) achieve the best or second-best performance across all metrics, showing strong motion quality, visual quality, and physical plausibility.
+Also shown in Table~\ref{tab:quantitative},~\model~(ours) achieve the best or second-best performance across all metrics, showing strong motion quality, visual quality, and physical plausibility.

 \myparagraph{User study.} To evaluate the generation results with human preference, we recruit 200 participants and conduct a user study.
 We employ a Two-alternative Forced Choice (2AFC) protocol.
 Each participant evaluates 10 scenes.
 The participants view an action description alongside a randomly ordered side-by-side comparison video: one from our method and one from a baseline.
 Participants then select which video demonstrates superior performance in one of three criteria: \textit{physics plausibility} which measures the correctness of the predicted motion in response to the action, \textit{motion fidelity } that reflects the quality and naturalness of the generated motion, and \textit{visual quality}.